 It is always better to be safe than sorry: How can someone be angry at you about caring for them?

 Research shows that the use of alcohol is associated with 50 to 72 percent of all campus sexual assaults (e.g., Abbey 2002, Harvard School of Public Health College Alcohol Study, 2001).
 Alcohol does not cause sexual assault, but rather, is used to facilitate sexual violence.
 Research shows that many perpetrators of sexual violence use alcohol as a weapon to facilitate sexual violence (Kanin, 1985).
-This means that some perpetrators of sexual violence get another person drunk or high to impair their judgment or cause them to black out in order to engage in sexual intercourse.
-Getting someone drunk or stoned in order to have sexual intercourse with them is considered sexual assault.
+This means that some perpetrators of sexual violence get another person drunk or high to impair their judgment or cause them to black out in order to engage in sex.
+Getting someone drunk or stoned in order to have sex with them is considered sexual assault.

 For more information on Columbia’s definition of sexual assault and consent, visit the Sexual Respect website.